Why Choose Innovo Dental & Implant Studio for Dental Implants?

-We can bring back several missing teeth at the same time using just 4 carefully placed dental implants, and thanks to Dr. Rattan’s expertise, a patient can actually get their implants and denture placed on the same day, helping them reclaim their complete smile in record time.
+We can bring back several missing teeth at the same time using just 4 carefully placed dental implants, and thanks to Dr. Rattan’s expertise at full dental implants, a patient can actually get their implants and denture placed on the same day, helping them reclaim their complete smile in record time.

-Thanks to Dr. Rattan’s dedication to implant dentistry, he’s able to provide the entire procedure under one roof here in Tracy, unlike other dentists who have to refer their patients out to expensive specialists.
+Thanks to Dr. Rattan’s dedication to implant dentistry, he’s able to provide the entire procedure under one roof here in Tracy, CA, unlike other dental implant dentists near you who have to refer their patients out to expensive specialists.
 He has completed numerous implant-focused residencies and helped countless patients using this treatment, giving him the ability to replace missing teeth in the most effective and efficient way possible, saving them time and money from beginning to end while still achieving high-quality results.

 While implants are typically a larger investment compared to other replacements, their longevity usually helps patients save money in the long-run.
 Instead of having to redo their traditional bridge or denture every 5-7 years, implant patients can trust that their new teeth will last for decades and require little to no maintenance, which can easily lead to thousands in savings, as well as fewer hours spent in the dental chair.

 Are you wondering if insurance will cover your dental implants in Tracy?
 Are you concerned about possible implant failure?
 Innovo Dental & Implant Studio wants to make the process as simple and hassle-free as possible for you, which is why we have compiled a list of dental implant frequently asked questions for you to review.
 Should you have additional questions, please don’t hesitate to contact our team.